Which Safety Charts Help Accountable Executives the Most?

 In short, reported safety issues and CPAs can tell a lot about the performance of the SMS.
-When your SMS has many safety issues and CPAs being neglected and not closed on time, the accountable executive is responsible for bringing the SMS into compliance.
+When your SMS has many safety issues and CPAs are being neglected and not closed on time, the accountable executive is responsible for bringing the SMS into compliance.

 The accountable executive is responsible, but does your account executive have direct access to SMS performance charts and metrics?

 Accountable executives don't have time to comb through spreadsheets and SMS databases to look for clues.
 Simple risk analysis charts allow managers to focus on problem areas by seeing aggregated data formatted in a manner to facilitate timely and accurate decision-making.